Experiment-selector cross-validated targeted maximum likelihood estimator for hybrid RCT-external data studies: Real Data Application

 \subsection{Results of Analysis of LEADER Data}

-Figure 4 shows the ATE point estimates and relative confidence interval (CI) widths for each estimator compared to the standard CV-TMLE from the small C/S ``RCT" sample for 100 iterations of this real data analysis.
-The point estimate for the CV-TMLE from the full LEADER Central/South America subgroup was 0.97.
-Because, without adjustment for baseline $HbA_{1c}$, the remaining $W$ covariates are not very predictive of change in $HbA_{1c}$, the point estimates and confidence interval widths for the C/S ``RCT" sample CV-TMLE were both similar to those from a t-test from C/S. The narrowest CI was from the full LEADER Central/South America RCT CV-TMLE, followed by the standard CV-TMLEs run on C/S+ and Eu+.
-Using a standard CV-TMLE for the C/S+ datasets, the median point estimate was similar to the full LEADER Central/South America estimate at 0.98.
-Yet without adjustment for baseline $HbA_{1c}$, the median ATE estimate for the standard CV-TMLE with Eu+ was severely biased at 1.37.
-This example demonstrates what could happen in this analysis if we did not know about the regional differences in baseline $HbA_{1c}$ and decided to augment a Central/South America RCT with European controls with no analysis of bias.
-Median (first and third quartile) values of the ATE estimate were 0.99 (0.83,1.17) for the C/S-only CV-TMLE.
-The point estimates from the \textit{RBesT} package \citep{weberRBesTBayesianEvidence2021} were similar though less variable compared to the C/S subgroup estimates when dataset C/S+ was considered at 1.00 (0.85,1.12), and confidence intervals narrowed to a median of 0.9 compared to the C/S-only CV-TMLE.
-The experiment-selector CV-TMLEs considering C/S+ produced similar but slightly less variable results with median (first and third quartile) values of 0.99 (0.89,1.13) for $s^{\star}_{n}$ (\textbf{b2v}) and 0.99 (0.84,1.09) for $s^{\star\star}_{n}$ (\textbf{+nco}).
-The median relative confidence interval width for the $s^{\star}_{n}$ (\textbf{b2v}) selector was 0.91, while the median relative confidence interval width for the $s^{\star\star}_{n}$ (\textbf{+nco}) selector was 0.81.
-These results are consistent with the simulation results demonstrating that when unbiased external controls are added, the ES-CVTMLE with the $s^{\star\star}_{n}$ (\textbf{+nco}) selector leads to larger increases in power compared to the ES-CVTMLE with the $s^{\star}_{n}$ (\textbf{b2v}) selector or the \textit{RBesT} package \citep{weberRBesTBayesianEvidence2021} with default settings.
-The relative confidence interval width for the experiment-selector CV-TMLE with C/S+ and selector $s^{\star\star}_{n}$ (\textbf{+nco}) is about half way between the CI width for the small C/S ``RCT" sample and the CI width for the standard CV-TMLE from C/S+ with no assessment for bias, but this is the price paid for keeping the ATE estimates similar to estimates from the C/S ``RCT" sample when biased Eu+ controls are considered.
-When the Eu+ datasets were considered, the \textit{RBesT} \citep{weberRBesTBayesianEvidence2021} median (first and third quartile) point estimates were shifted slightly upwards to 1.09 (0.92,1.25), with a median confidence interval width relative to the C/S-only CV-TMLE of 0.95.
-With the Eu+ datasets, the median (first and third quartile) of the ATE estimates from the experiment-selector CV-TMLE were 1.02 (0.83,1.20) with the $s^{\star}_{n}$ (\textbf{b2v}) selector and 1.02 (0.83,1.19) with the $s^{\star\star}_{n}$ (\textbf{+nco}) selector.
-The experiment-selector CV-TMLEs considering Eu+ had relative confidence interval widths that were similar to the C/S-only standard CV-TMLE at a median of 1 for either selector.
-These results suggest that the ES-CVTMLEs were less influenced by the biased external data than the \textit{RBesT} \citep{weberRBesTBayesianEvidence2021} estimates were and demonstrate the relative robustness of the ATE estimates from the experiment-selector CV-TMLE when potentially biased external controls are considered.
+Figure \ref{fig: 7} shows boxplots of the ATE point estimates and the relative confidence interval (CI) widths compared to the standard CV-TMLE from the small CS “RCT” sample for each estimator.
+The point estimate for the CV-TMLE from the full LEADER Central/South America subgroup was 0.97 percentage points.
+Due to the large sample size and 50-50 randomization, the width of the confidence interval from the full Central/South America CV-TMLE was a median of 0.34 relative to the confidence interval widths of the small CS sample CV-TMLE estimates.
+The relative confidence interval widths for the CV-TMLEs using CS+ or Eu+ were intermediate, with medians of 0.64 and 0.65, respectively.
+Using a standard CV-TMLE for the CS+ datasets, the median point estimate was the same as for the full Central/South America LEADER trial at 0.97 percentage points.
+Yet without adjustment for baseline $HbA_{1c}$, the median ATE estimate for the standard CV-TMLE with Eu+ was severely biased at 1.33 percentage points.
+This example demonstrates what could happen in this analysis if we did not know about the regional differences in baseline HbA1c and decided to augment a Central/South America RCT with European controls with no analysis of bias.
+Median (first and third quartile) values of the ATE estimates were 0.97 percentage points (0.81,1.16) for the CS-only CV-TMLE.
+ES-CVTMLE considering CS+ produced similar but slightly less variable results with median (first and third quartile) values of 0.97 percentage points (0.85,1.16) for the b2v selector and 0.96 percentage points (0.82,1.13) for the +nco selector.
+The median relative confidence interval width for the b2v selector was 0.93, while the median relative confidence interval width for the +nco selector was 0.83.
+As shown in the simulations, including the estimated ATE of treatment on a negative control outcome in the experiment selector can help to improve the efficiency of the estimator when unbiased external controls are available, yet the maximum improvement in confidence interval width we would expect is about half way between the CI width from the small RCT and the CI width of the pooled estimator; this is the price we pay for less biased estimates when only biased RWD is considered.
+With dataset Eu+, the median (first and third quartile) of the ATE estimates from the ES-CVTMLE were 0.98 percentage points (0.81,1.18) with the b2v selector and 0.98 percentage points (0.81,1.19) with the +nco selector.
+ES-CVTMLE considering Eu+ had relative confidence interval widths that were similar to the CS-only standard CV-TMLE at a median of 1 for either selector.
+These results demonstrate the relative robustness of the ATE estimates from the ES-CVTMLE when potentially biased external controls are considered.